sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 What are our options?
 Code up a new for loop each time we want to compare two arrays?
 That's just infuriating!
 Adding `Equals` implementations to your classes?
 That's error prone!
 Even if your IDE can generate that once, how do you know that anyone modifying the class will not forget to update that method?

-My rule of thumb, coming from a UX Design standpoint, is this:
+My rule of thumb, coming from a UX Design standpoint and professional experience, is this:
 If it's possible to 'forget' to do a thing, someone WILL forget to do that sooner or later.
 That's just how humans work.
-Gosh, I just wish I had a computer that would take care of such repetitive tedium for me[!](https://eev.ee/blog/2016/12/01/lets-stop-copying-c/)
+Gosh, I just wish I had a computer that would automatically take care of such repetitive tasks for me[!](https://eev.ee/blog/2016/12/01/lets-stop-copying-c/)

 #### The Code Solution